Rokiis1/roadmap/architecture_patterns/layered_pattern.md

 Applications also include folders that support the entire system.

+These folders are not separate layers, but they contain shared or infrastructure components used across multiple layers of the application.

 Folders such as **database** or **db** may contain components responsible for connecting the application to the storage system.

 The **core** folder may contain **configuration**, **security utilities** or **other shared components** used across the application.